intuition-dev/intuDocs/managers/1pro.md

 ![60%](pro/100linda.jpg)
 First time it happened, we did nothing.

-### Here is what I'll do to be in 10% of IT survivors: "my team and me will code faster than citizen developers".
+### Here is what I'll do to be in 10% of IT survivors: "my team and me will code quicker than citizen developers".